Dellen Millard: Fun-loving heir whose killings stunned Canada

 - 16 December 2017: Smich and Millard convicted of first-degree murder for Babcock's death

-- Spring 2018: Millard will stand trial for first-degree murder of his father
+- 24 September 2018: Millard convicted of murdering his father